 Then in the summer of 2020, Jeremy opened Blume/Hütte— an outdoor restaurant that changes seasonally and serves Schaller and Weber meats, of course— converting an old storage space behind the butcher shop into something special for the neighborhood.

 Now, the third generation owner has cooked up his most exciting project yet— an upscale bar in the space next to Schaller and Weber and Schaller’s Stube that used to be home to Two Little Red Hens bakery.

 While the pastry purveyor isn’t expected to be back open in a new location until next year, construction on Jeremy’s appears to be nearing completion.
-While the storefront’s exterior at 1652 Second Avenue clearly needs a little more work, most interior fixtures can be seen already in place in exclusive photos by Upper East Site.
+The storefront at 1652 Second Avenue looks beautiful with a brand new sign just hung over the entrance, while most interior fixtures can be seen already in place in exclusive photos by Upper East Site.

 Inside the intimate establishment, which is said to have seating for twenty eight guests, you’ll notice a small marble counter lining the left wall, except in front the bar where there are two cozy velvet booths and small tables.

 “The theme of the bar is going to keep the spirit of old Yorkville alive,” explained Jeremy Schaller during a Community Board 8 meeting last year.

 Festive floral arrangements sit atop the bar on the right— which is also made of marble— and accented by modern overhead light fixtures that look like a melted glass orb.
 A door in the rear of the bar appears to connect directly to Blume/Hütte.

 The new bar, will “pay tribute to some of the other establishments here in the past in the Upper East Side,” Schaller explained, “bars that I love because they had an ode to classic New York.”